WvXY/xvk2de/readme.md

-# Little Game Engine(Temp, WIP)
+# xvk2de

 **Under development...**

 ## Description

-A Vulkan game engine for personal study and interests.
+A 2D Vulkan game engine for personal study and interests.

 This project was initially created by following the tutorial of [Little Vulkan Engine](https://youtu.be/Y9U9IE0gVHA?si=42keJCaEPE-R697P) for learning Vulkan and Game Engine.